Fuzzy dark matter dynamical friction: stalling of globular clusters induced by dynamical heatings

 For $m_{22} = 6$, the CDM column in Figure~\ref{fig4} clearly shows a color ridge pointing toward high energies: the infall time increases with angular momentum $L_z$, as expected from standard DF, because on nearly circular orbits (high $L_z$) GCs remain at roughly constant radius where the density is lower and the relative velocity nearly constant, so energy loss is slow, whereas on more radial orbits (low $L_z$) GC plunge through the dense central regions where DF is strongest, leading to rapid orbital decay.
-By contrast, in the FDM only case ($m_{22} = 6$) with an NFW potential and even more so in the FDM core case, the color distribution is nearly inverted, producing a ridge oriented toward negative energies (see Figure~\ref{fig4}).
-This indicates that, at a given energy, eccentric orbits are more strongly heated by FDM fluctuations, since the GC passes close to the center where heating efficiently counteracts DF.
+By contrast, in the FDM-DF-only case ($m_{22} = 6$) with an NFW potential and even more so in the FDM core case, the color distribution is nearly inverted, producing a ridge oriented toward negative energies (see Figure~\ref{fig4}).
+As shown for both gas dynamical friction \citep{2023DDA....5420005G,eytan2025harmonicdecompositionapproachdynamicalfriction} and for FDM gravitational atoms \citep{Tomaselli_2023}, dynamical friction in a steep density cusp tends to circularize orbits, while in a shallow or nearly uniform density profile it instead drives orbits toward higher eccentricity.
+In a cuspy profile, the strong density contrast between pericentre and apocentre causes energy loss to be dominated by passages through the central regions, leading to a preferential damping of radial motions and hence circularization.
+In contrast, in a cored potential the density varies weakly along the orbit.
+In the latter, the GC spends more time near apocentre than near pericentre thus energy loss accumulated at apocentre dominates, enhancing orbital eccentricity.
+The color inversion in Figure~\ref{fig4} suggests that at a given energy, eccentric orbits are more strongly heated by FDM fluctuations, since the GC passes close to the center where heating efficiently counteracts DF.